Yrol/demo-microservices-2/README.md

 ### Service Registry and Discovery using Spring Cloud Netflix Eureka Server
-The Spring Cloud Netflix Eureka Server has been used as the service Discovery server and the designated microservices have been registered as the clients (shown below).
+The Spring Cloud Netflix Eureka Server has been used as the Service Discovery Server and the designated microservices have been registered as the clients (shown below).
-Each microservice will be identified using the Spring Application Name in the properties file.
+Each microservice will be identified using the Spring Application Name in their properties file.

 [Service Registry module repo](https://github.com/Yrol/demo-microservices-2/tree/master/service-registry)